-- 2 stalks celery -chopped, cut into 1/4 inch pieces
+- 2 stalks celery , chopped into 1/4 inch pieces

-- 3/4 tsp dried herbs -mixture of oregano & thyme
+- 3/4 teaspoon dried herbs (mixture of oregano & thyme)

-- 796 ml can whole tomatoes -blitzed with immersion blender or mashed with a potato masher or crushed with your hands)
+- 796 millilitre can whole peeled tomatoes (blitzed with immersion blender or mashed with a potato masher or crushed with your hands)

-- 6 cups kale -leaves removed from steams & chopped int bite-sized pieces
+- 6 cups kale , leaves removed from steams & chopped into bite-sized pieces

-- 1 tbsp balsamic vinegar -or apple cider vinegar
+- 1 tablespoon balsamic vinegar (or apple cider vinegar)

-- In a 5-6 quart dutch oven on medium heat add olive oil and sauté onion for about 5 minutes, until translucent.
+- In a 5 to 6 quart dutch oven on medium heat add olive oil and sauté onion for about 5 minutes, until translucent.